 As of our most recent update, there are 120 licensed real estate agents in Dekalb County, AL. This includes both real estate brokers and sales agents across all cities.

-We do two major updates per hear with monthly "cleaning" of email addresses.
+We do two major updates per year with monthly "cleaning" of email addresses.
 (See complete Update Schedule.)
 Your purchase includes 12 months of free updates, ensuring you always have current contact information.
 Subsequent updates after a year are heavily discounted.

 Yes!
 Enter your email address in the form on this page to receive 100 free AL real estate agent records from the county of your choice, including Dekalb County.

-The Dekalb County, AL real estate agent list is delivered as an Excel CSV file, which downloads immediately after purchase.
+The Dekalb County, AL real estate agent email list is delivered as an Excel CSV file, which downloads immediately after purchase.

 Can I use this list for email marketing?

-The list includes 120 email addresses for Dekalb County, AL real estate agents.
-The list can be imported into any Email Service Platform such as MailChimp or Constant Contact or Dr Bill's very own Zap Contact.
+The email list includes 120 email addresses for Dekalb County, AL real estate agents.
+The email list can be imported into any Email Service Platform such as MailChimp or Constant Contact or Dr Bill's very own Zap Contact.

-Each Dekalb County, AL agent record includes: Full name (first, middle, last, suffix), email address, office name and complete address (street, city, state, ZIP, county), office phone and fax numbers (when available), cell phone (for 1 agents), and license number with type classification (broker or sales agent).
+Each Dekalb County, AL real estate agent record includes: Full name (first, middle, last, suffix), email address, office name and complete address (street, city, state, ZIP, county), office phone and fax numbers (when available), cell phone (for 1 agents), and license number with type classification (broker or sales agent).

 How accurate is the Dekalb County, AL agent data?

 We guarantee 96% accuracy on all Dekalb County, AL agent data.
-If more than 4% of your list contains incorrect information, we provide prorated refunds or replacement records.
+If more than 4% of your email list contains incorrect information, we provide prorated refunds or replacement records.
 Our bi-annual major updates with monthly email verification ensure data quality remains high.

 Can I target specific Dekalb County, AL cities?